nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     - Pros: Easier and more intuitive for users to use
     - Cons: Not secure, anyone can see the information

-### \[Proposed\] Importing data from excel (csv)
+### \[Proposed\] Importing data from Excel (CSV)

 #### Proposed Implementation
-The proposed importing function is an extension of the base `PetPal`, uses a `CsvToJsonParser` to convert csv data to application readable json data.
+The proposed importing function is an extension of the base `PetPal` and uses a `CsvToJsonParser` to convert CSV data to application readable JSON data.

 #### Design considerations:
-- **Alternative 1 (current choice)** : Write an external script that parses the csv data based on the column names into a json save file that works with PetPal, which they will then put into the data file before starting PetPal for PetPal to be able to read and modify the imported data
+- **Alternative 1 (current choice)**: Write an external script that parses the CSV data based on the column names into a JSON save file that works with PetPal, which they will then put into the data file before starting PetPal for PetPal to be able to read and modify the imported data
     - Pros: Might be easier to implement
-    - Cons: Might be confusing for users to use (running external script)
+    - Cons: Might be confusing for users to use (running an external script)

-- **Alternative 2** : Provide an interface for users to upload their csv data into PetPal and automatically parses the data into json format and refreshes the database.
+- **Alternative 2**: Provide an interface for users to upload their CSV data into PetPal and automatically parse the data into JSON format and refreshes the database.
     - Pros: Easier and more intuitive for users to use
-    - Cons: Builds upon **Alternative 1**, requiring more work to implement [Return to Table of Contents](#table-of-contents)
+    - Cons: Builds upon **Alternative 1**, requiring more work to implement

+[Return to Table of Contents](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------